If you missed Part 1 of this series, you can find it here.

 For instance, a single person in North Carolina can keep a few items, including the house they lived in before going into the nursing home, one automobile, a specific type of pre-paid funeral plan, personal belongings and up to $2,000.
 The laws surrounding what a married couple can keep are even more complicated and vary depending on each individual’s specific set of circumstances.

-That’s why it’s important to have an elder law attorney review your financial situation before you apply for benefits.
+That’s why it’s important to have a Medicaid planning attorney in Cary review your financial situation before you apply for benefits.